“Why Won’t My Child Sleep at Night?” A Guide to Understanding Children’s Sleep

 Getting enough sleep is essential for child development – it plays a crucial role in maintaining your child’s mental and physical health, directly effecting their mood, cognitive function, learning, memory and much more.

-Lots of children and young people find it difficult to sleep at night.
+However, lots of children and young people find it difficult to sleep at night.
 They might struggle to settle down or wake up at various points in the night – disrupting not only their sleep, but yours too!
 Children who are short on sleep are also more prone to hyperactivity, irritability and emotional dysregulation, impacting their day-to-day life both at home and in school.

 If you’re finding yourself wondering, ‘is there a reason why my child doesn’t sleep?’ – you’re not alone.
 To help, we’ve compiled a list of some of the possible underlying causes to help you identify the reason behind your child’s sleepless nights.